zzzprojects/docs/learndapper.com/pages/database-providers.md

 ## Dapper SQL Server

 Using Dapper to query SQL Server is straightforward.
 The first step is to install [Microsoft.Data.SqlClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient) NuGet package.
-You can also do it through the Nuget Package Manager Console by typing the following command.
+You can also do it through the NuGet Package Manager Console by typing the following command.

 ```csharp
 PM> NuGet\Install-Package Microsoft.Data.SqlClient